JoshuaGrams/philtre2d/doc/objects/Gui.md

 require "philtre.init"

 local gui = require "philtre.objects.gui.all"
--- Gives you a table with `Rect` and all the gui node objects:
+-- Gives you a table with `Alloc` and all the gui node objects:
 -- Node, Slice, Text, Sprite, Row, Column, and Mask.

 local layers = {